Journal

 TypeTypical SpeedStandardRevision Rule

-ReversibleFast70-80% confidenceAdjust quickly when signal changes
+ReversibleFast70 to 80 percent confidenceAdjust quickly when signal changes

 • Debating options before defining the decision.